 How to Make Your Own Non-Dairy Ice Cream

 You can make fantastic vegan ice cream at home with minimal effort.
 All you need is a great recipe (see the following two sections) and an ice cream maker.

-However, there is one important point you must understand about homemade ice-cream.
-Unlike the equipment used by commercial brands, consumer models do not inject air into the mix.
+There is, however, one important point you must understand about homemade ice-cream.
+Commercial brands use special equipment to inject air into the mix.
+That’s not something you can do with a consumer-grade ice cream maker.
 As a result, your homemade ice cream will turn rock hard if kept in the freezer for more than a few hours, so you should eat it right away.

 Ice cream makers are surprisingly cheap.
 If you’ve got a family, this 4-quart Nostalgia unit is a terrific choice.
 Or, if there’s just one or two of you, get this Cuisinart unit that makes small 1.5 quart batches.

 Dairy-Free Ice Cream Recipes

 Making ice cream at home gives you total control over the ingredients.
 So if there’s ever a time to get creative and experiment, it’s when making vegan ice cream.
 You won’t have any problem finding fantastic recipes.
 Check out:

 - Incredible Vegan Ice Cream, by Deena Jalal